Jenni Hermoso: 2019–20 season

-On 2 July 2019, Hermoso's return to FC Barcelona was made official after two seasons away from the club.
-She signed a three-year contract.
-In her first match back as a Barcelona player, she scored a hat trick within 18 minutes against CD Tacón (now known as Real Madrid Femenino) in the newly opened Estadi Johan Cruyff.
+Hermoso returned to FC Barcelona after two seasons away, signing a three-year contract in July 2019.
+In her first match back on 6 September, she scored a hat-trick within 18 minutes against CD Tacón (now known as Real Madrid Femenino).
 On 1 March 2020, Hermoso scored her 100th league goal with Barcelona with a hat-trick against Madrid CFF.

-By May, the COVID-19 pandemic resulted in the cancellation of the 2019–20 league season, and Barcelona were crowned winners with 21 matchdays remaining.
+By May, the COVID-19 pandemic had resulted in the cancellation of the 2019–20 league season, and Barcelona was crowned the winner with 21 matchdays remaining.
 Hermoso finished as the league's top scorer with 23 goals, as well as the top scorer in Europe's top five leagues.
-Hermoso then competed in Barcelona's remaining matches of the 2019–20 UEFA Women's Champions League after it resumed in August, and Barcelona were knocked out in the semifinals against VfL Wolfsburg.
+When the 2019–20 UEFA Women's Champions League resumed in August, she competed in Barcelona's remaining matches as her club was eliminated in the semi-finals against VfL Wolfsburg.
 At the end of the campaign, Hermoso was named to the UEFA Women's Champions League Squad of the Season for the first time.

-Due to the COVID-19 pandemic, the 2019–20 Copa de la Reina was postponed until it could be played again during the 2020–21 season.
-Hermoso played the final of the 2019–20 Copa de la Reina on 13 February 2021, where she scored Barcelona's third and final goal against EdF Logroño from a header.
-It was her third Copa de la Reina title win with the club.
+Due to the pandemic, the 2019–20 Copa de la Reina was postponed until it could be played during the 2020–21 season.
+Hermoso played the final of the 2019–20 Copa de la Reina on 13 February 2021, where she scored Barcelona's third and final goal against EdF Logroño.
+It was her third Copa de la Reina title with the club.